mrbende/RNAprep/README.md

 ```
 conda activate myenv
 ```
 The `gemmaker.py` script in this repo is used to merge all of the GEMs located in the directory while aligning the genes.
-It is important to make note of the first lines in this python script.
+It is important to make note of the beginnign of this python script.
 ```
+# This is the absolute path to the directory containing your files
+dir_path = '/scratch2/mrbende/KIDNEY/'
+# This is the name of the output labels file for tsne plotting
+labels_file = 'kidney-labels.txt'
+# This is the name of the output GEM
+GEM_file = 'kidney_FPKM.txt'
 ```
+These variables should be changed to reflect your environment.
+The labels file being generated will be relevant in downstream applications so just make note of it here.